 Statisticians and IT specialists have developed an expansive array of analytics software to help analyze everything from sales figures to staff productivity.

 But even the most sophisticated software needs accurate information to make real conclusions.

 Data collection forms are the cornerstone of any data gathering.

 There is a large scope of tools that falls under the category of data collection forms.
-In short, these forms are any ‘questionnaire’ in which you use specific questions to collect data.
+In short, these data gathering forms are any ‘questionnaire’ in which you use specific questions to collect data.

-Data collection forms categorized by different types - Ranging from lead capture to customer support forms
+Data collection forms categorized by different types - Forms ranging from lead capture to customer support forms